SF-2415

 Plain Language

-Providers may not design or operate their AI chatbots in a way that allows the chatbot to offer or simulate professional mental health advice.
-The definition of mental health advice is broad — covering any statement, recommendation, or response purporting to diagnose, treat, mitigate, or address emotional distress, psychological disorders, self-harm, suicidal ideation, or other mental health concerns.
-This is a design-level prohibition — the provider must affirmatively prevent the chatbot from generating such outputs, not merely disclaim them.
+Providers may not design or operate an AI chatbot in a way that allows it to offer or simulate professional mental health advice.
+The defined scope of "mental health advice" covers statements purporting to diagnose, treat, mitigate, or address emotional distress, psychological disorders, self-harm, suicidal ideation, or other mental health concerns.
+This is a design and operational prohibition — the provider must affirmatively prevent the chatbot from generating such outputs, not merely disclaim them.

 Statutory Text